alexkates/hashnode-next/.github/CONTRIBUTING.md

 ## Welcome Contributions!

-Thank you for considering contributing to hasnode-next.
+Thank you for considering contributing to hashnode-next.
 Your contributions are highly valued and appreciated.

 ## The basics